-Roofing including roof space Repair category: 2 Notes: Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Roofing including roof space

+Repair category: 2

+Notes: Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation of around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A roofing contractor will be able to advise on life expectancy and repair/replacement costs.

-There is a gap at the barge board on the road-facing side of the house.
-There is staining which is damp to the upper wall in the corner of the Store Room.
-The seller has advised that the roof covering was recently replaced.
-This area should be monitored.
-If dampness persists a roofing contractor should be consulted for further advice.
-There is dampness to sarking in the roof space.
-This appears to be due to condensation.
-Further advice should be sought from a roofing contractor.
+There are some raised and uneven tiles.

+The extension roof covering is of a flat design.
 Flat roof coverings are known to have a limited life requiring ongoing repair, maintenance and potentially replacement.
-Experience shows that leaks can manifest unpredictably and without warning.
+Experience shows that leaks can manifest unpredictably and with no warning.